49fd6m92vc-code/wmrn-radio-history-archive/content/podcast/2026-02-26-jeff-ruth-morning-show-promo-wmrn-am-1490.md

 collection: WMRN Radio History Archive Podcast
 ---

-# THE WMRN ARCHIVES: Jeff Ruth Morning Show Promo Featuring Terry Cole - WMRN-AM 1490
+# THE WMRN ARCHIVES: Jeff Ruth & Terry Cole Morning Show Promo — WMRN-AM 1490 (Date Unknown)

-This episode presents a preserved promotional announcement for WMRN-AM 1490 highlighting the station’s weekday morning program hosted by Jeff Ruth.
+This episode presents a preserved promotional announcement for WMRN-AM 1490 highlighting the station’s weekday morning program featuring Jeff Ruth and Terry Cole.

-The promo features on-air exchanges between Jeff Ruth and Terry Cole, who served in a news role at the station.
 Airing Monday through Friday from 6:00 to 9:00 a.m., the program was branded as “Home Town Radio, WMRN,” emphasizing a blend of local information, personality-driven conversation, humor, and community engagement.
+The promo captures the tone of the show and reflects how WMRN-AM positioned its morning programming within the Marion, Ohio media landscape.

-The recording illustrates how WMRN-AM positioned its morning programming as both entertaining and informative — combining host-driven content with newsroom presence to start the day for listeners in Marion, Ohio.
+The recording illustrates the station’s format strategy during the period in which it aired — combining host-driven content with newsroom presence to start the day for listeners.

 ---